ellarekow/Project2070/README.md

 # Project2070
-A "compliment" to project 2025
+A response to project 2025.